 Once he does start gaining his supernatural abilities and gains his own strength, he quickly graduates from that plain male lead to someone I was constantly fawning over.
 I was really rooting for him, which I don't usually find myself doing in harems – I'm usually rooting for a girl.
 Still, Tsukune was just so lovable and grew so much that it was impossible not to root for him to find his own happiness.

 Then you have the art.
 Even looking at the covers from the first volume to the last, they almost look like entirely different artists.
 I am pretty picky about art, and if this were just serializing today, I don't know that I would have picked it up based on the original art.
 However, I am so glad that I started reading this back when I did because there is something so satisfying about seeing the creator's art develop and grow.
 The first season's art is worth reading through just to see season two.
 It is honestly some of the prettiest manga artwork I've seen.

-I feel like I have to recommend this because it is such a great example of the harem manga that were coming out at that time.
+I feel like I have to recommend this because it is such a great example of the harem manga that was coming out at that time.
 It is also an excellent example of how quickly a mangaka can grow just throughout a series.
 It looks like an almost entirely different series from volume one of the first season to the final volume of season two.
-It definitely isn’t for everyone, though, especially those who are not into the usual harem fanfare we get in every run-of-the-mill manga.
+It definitely isn't for everyone, though, especially those who are not into the usual harem fanfare we get in every run-of-the-mill manga.
 Still, it is a fun romp with many cute girls, and I find it worth it just for that.